gian-solo/gian-solo.github.io/_posts/2019-01-02-Heres-to-the-new-year-hello-2019.md

 ---
 layout: post
 title:  "Here's to the New Year!
 Hello 2019!"
 categories: Personal
 date:   2019-01-02
-excerpt: "The outlook for the new year is nothing but a good time."
+excerpt: "This year's forecast: Nothing but a good time"
 image: "/images/hny2019.jpg"
 ---
 Hello 2019!
 I'd like to wish you all a very happy new year and hope that this year brings you nothing but good health, lots of